commerceengineplugins/conditions/README.md

 The sample uses the [OpenWeatherMap API](https://openweathermap.org/api) which supplies current weather information.
 They have a free plan which is excellent to use for this sample.
 You need an API key to use their current weather API.
 Create a free account and generate an API key.

 ## MinTemperatureCondition
 The class `MinTemperatureCondition` implements three interfaces: `ICartsCondition`, `ICondition` and `IMappableRuleEntity`.
 Commerce Engine automatically adds the condition to the UI based on these interfaces.

+To create a condition you only need to implement ICondition's `Evaluate` method.

 ## WeatherServiceClientPolicy
 You need to supply the engine with the correct API key so the `WeatherService` class can access the OpenWeatherMap API.
 Of course, you don't want to hard-code this key.